zhuomingliang/dyncall/buildsys/bsdmake/README.txt

 configuration:

 Prior to running "make" the library, one should run "configure" first.
-This will create the file 'ConfigRules' defining some variables identifying the system to build the library for.
+This will create the file 'ConfigVars' defining some variables identifying the system to build the library for.

 BUILD_OS   - "{Free,Net,Open,DragonFly}BSD","SunOS","Darwin"